Skip to main content

 PPE for Cleanup

-Clinical staff put on utility gloves and appropriate PPE before beginning the room turnover process.
-This protects the team and prevents cross-contamination during cleanup.
+Clinical staff put on utility gloves and PPE before starting room turnover.
+This protects the team and stops cross-contamination during cleanup.

 2

-Used needles are immediately recapped using a one-hand technique and placed in a sealed sharps container.
-Contaminated materials are disposed of in designated regulated waste containers.
+Used needles are recapped right away using a one-hand technique.
+And put in a sealed sharps container.
+Dirty materials are thrown in marked waste containers.

 3

-Used instruments are collected in a closed, puncture-resistant container and transported to the sterilization area.
-Instruments are never left exposed or placed directly on countertops.
+Used tools are collected in a closed, puncture-resistant container.
+And moved to the sterilization area.
+Tools are never left out or placed on countertops.

 4